so-normie/the-vault/The Vault/🔴 Academics/📚 Educational Resources/🌐 System Design Fight Club/System Design꞉ Reddit.md

 > [System Design: Reddit - YouTube](https://www.youtube.com/watch?v=X3rXAkZwRuQ&t=345s)

 > [!info]+ What is the text file below?
-> The `.txt` file below is a recreation of the `.txt` file that was shown in the video.
+> The `.txt` file below is a recreation of the `reddit-text.txt` file that was shown in the video.

 ```
 REDDIT